Borage Oil (Starflower Oil)

 Atopic Dermatitis / Eczema (Mixed Evidence)

-Earlier trials suggested benefit; larger systematic review of 27 trials found GLA (from borage and evening primrose) NOT effective for atopic dermatitis.
+Earlier trials suggested benefit; larger systematic review of 27 trials found GLA (from borage and evening primrose) not effective for atopic dermatitis.
 Current consensus: limited/no benefit despite long-standing folk use.

 Premenstrual Syndrome Support